-Any dirt, dust or grease should be removed from the surfaces of the entire current carrying structure and vacuum interrupter.
-Wiping the surface with a clean lint free cloth is normally sufficient for this purpose.
+Any dirt, dust or grease should be removed from the surfaces of the entire current carrying structure, vacuum interrupter, base insulation sheet and interphase barrier assembly.
+Wiping the surface with an oil-free solvent on a clean or industrial wiper is normally sufficient for this purpose.